Snape-max/meowfetch/README.md

 # Meowfetch

 Meowfetch is a simple and lightweight system information tool written in Rust.
-It displays various system details such as the operating system, kernel version, hostname, username, CPU, memory and swap usage.
+It displays various system details such as the operating system, kernel version, hostname, username, cpu, memory and swap usage, ip address, and more.

 ## Installation